DiegoIBH/frontendMentor-projects/README.md

 ### Useful resources

 - [Bootstrap Accordion docs](https://getbootstrap.com/docs/5.3/components/accordion) - This helped me on understanding better the structure and its selectors.
-- [SCSS Variables docs](https://sass-lang.com/guide/#variables) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [SCSS Variables docs](https://sass-lang.com/guide/#variables) - This helped me on understanding better how to use variables in Sass and to understand bootstrap variables.

 ## Author